renanthera/crunch/python/ACCUMULATOR.md

 Measurement methodology notes:
 - Code can be found at <https://github.com/renanthera/crunch/tree/python-v2/python>.
 I apologize in advance, a lot of this is pretty old and commits many crimes.
+- All query configuration and data processing is done in `python/main.py`.
 - This system was working excellently previous weeks, and it matches up in Case 2 and Case 3 perfectly.
 - Using the WCL v2 API, acquire the following three queries given a `startTime`, `endTime`, `reportCode`, and `sourceID`.
 These examples are pre-filled for Case 1.
 ```